FreshVine/jQuery-cache-images/README.md

 * *encodeOnCanvas*: Experimental use of the HTML5 canvas element to encode the images | Not recommended for production [default: false]
 * *fail*: callback when the caching is not possible (unable to reach the file, or unable to cache file, etc)
 * *start*: callback whenever an  item is set to be cached
+* *storageDB*: Type of database are we storing the cached data in [localStorage or indexedDB]
 * *storagePrefix*: Used to prefix the URL in the localStorage key	[default: 'cached']
 * *url*: Set the image URL to be cached for the selector [default: null]
 * *forceSave*: Will force the call to cache to save the current URL even if media from that URL has already been cached. [default: false] **Don't set Globally**